Toivoa: The Flame of Hope!

 Once Ray’s hand touched the Destroyer a bright light formed, Pennie watched as it spread across the whole village and blinded her view.
 It then receded back towards the Destroyer before it exploded.
 White flames erupted filling the night sky with sparkling embers.
 After a few seconds the fire vanished.
 The Toivoa Destroyer was gone, leaving only the white dazzling cinders that danced its way to the ground.
 The entire village cheered, thankful that the awful weapon had been erased from existence.

 “Wait a minute, where’s Ray?”
-Pennie said to myself.
+Pennie said to herself.

 “Yep that hurt,” he groaned as he sat up and rubbed his head.